 Many people who attend Edcamps are on social media.
-Start following #Edcamp and #EdcampUSA.
+Start following the official Edcamp page at @EdcampUSA and follow/use #Edcamp and #EdcampUSA.
 Create a dedicated account for your Edcamp and start using its hashtag.
-Include #Edcamp in your tweets so that other members of the community can find your Edcamp and help you promote it.
+Tag @EdcampUSA and include #Edcamp in your tweets so the official Edcamp X account, run by Digital Promise, can help you promote your Edcamp and so that other members of the community can find your Edcamp.
 You want to have a good hashtag connected with your Edcamp.
 A good hashtag is #Edcamp with the location.
 For example, if you're hosting an event in Chicago, go with #EdcampChicago.